codeclinton/codeclinton.github.io/README.md

-# Freqn.com
+# A Small Town SmartBeacon Thing

-This repository contains the content for <http://freqn.com>.
+This repository contains the content for <http://codeclinton.github.io>.